SoftwareHeritage/puppet-environment/packer/README.md

 For example, to build or rebuild the debian buster image:
 ```
-packer build debian_buster.json
+packer build debian_{suite}.qemu.json
 ```
-:WARNING: virtualbox open the vm's console during the build.
-Don't interact with it to avoid to interfere with the packer execution.
+:WARNING: virtualbox/qemu opens vm's console during the build.
+Don't interact with it to avoid interference with the packer execution.

 This command executes this process:
-* Create a new VM in virtualbox and boot it with the iso image defines in the ``iso_image`` parameter.
+* Create a new VM and boot it with the iso image defines in the ``iso_image`` parameter.
-* Simulate keyboard interactions to enter the ``boot_command`` which basically tells debian to start the installation based on the ``buster_preseed.cfg`` file
+* Simulate keyboard interactions to enter the ``boot_command`` which basically tells debian to start the installation based on the ``{suite}_preseed.cfg`` file
 * Call one or several provisioners after the installation to fine tune the installation.
   For our needs, only the ``scripts/post-install.sh`` script is executed.
-* package the image into a vbox file directly usable by virtualbox and place it in the ``builds`` directory.
+* package the image into a format usable by libvirt and place it in the ``builds`` directory.

 ### Publish the image

 The image must be published on the public annex site[3] to be usable.
-The images are published in the ``/isos/virtualbox/debian``[4] directory.
+The images are published in the ``/isos/libvirt/debian``[4] directory.

 The ``git-annex`` usage is documented on the intranet [5].